- Science

 We want our teaching of Art and Design to foster a love of art in our pupils and furnish them with the skills and enthusiasm for future study of the subject.
 In developing their knowledge and understanding of art and artists we hope our children will begin to appreciate how art and design contributes to the cultural heritage of where they live.

-• Modern Foreign Languages
+Modern Foreign Languages

-At Pannal, ‘Languages’ (which falls under the ‘Communication and Language’ and the ‘Understanding of the World’ areas of the EYFS curriculum) starts in the Early Years with children being introduced to the idea that people around the world speak different languages.
+At Pannal, ‘Languages’ (which also falls under the ‘Communication and Language’ and the ‘Understanding of the World’ areas of the EYFS curriculum) starts in the Early Years with children being introduced to the idea that people around the world speak different languages.
 Staff are aware that our children may well know different languages and many speak languages other than English at home.
 Opportunities to talk about this and to say ‘hello’ etc. in these languages are captured where possible.
 Children in the Early Years take part in whole school celebrations of language at a level which is appropriate to their understanding.
 The children take part in both planned and spontaneous activities.
-For example, they may learn some key phrases during Modern European Languages week, they may teach staff and friends how to say ‘hello’ in their home language, or they may show an interest in another country, leading to discussions around the languages spoken there.
+For example, they may learn some key phrases during European Day of Languages, they may teach staff and friends how to say ‘hello’ in their home language, or they may show an interest in another country, leading to discussions around the languages spoken there.

 We have an enthusiastic team of linguists who aim to share their love of foreign languages with the children.
-We hope that this passion for speaking French and Spanish will be infectious and the children will develop a lifelong love for languages.
+We hope that this passion for speaking French will be infectious and the children will develop a lifelong love for languages.

 Our first aim is to develop speaking and listening skills and encourage the children to ‘have a go’ at all times.
 We then lay the foundations, through written French, in readiness for the children’s transition to secondary school and hopefully future study in adulthood.